GREAT-WHU/RoadLib/README.md

 ## Inference model (road marking segmentation)

-We provide an example ONNX model for road marking segmentation.
+We provide an pretrained ONNX [model](https://whueducn-my.sharepoint.com/:f:/g/personal/2015301610143_whu_edu_cn/EjnKWS_nn5dFtfaKRkCwpTUBrgHChZW7jAMK3yzIXQ1H8Q?e=Dy4uyf) for road marking segmentation.
 The model is based on the Segformer implementation of MMSegmentation.
 We use the apolloscape dataset and our self-made dataset (around 500 images) collected in Wuhan City to train the model, which works fine in the road environments of Wuhan.

 See
 ```Bash